alan-turing-institute/hub23-deploy/docs/deploy-k8s/az-aks-create.md

 - `--docker-bridge-address`: A specific IP address and netmask for the Docker bridge, using standard CIDR notation.
 - `--network-plugin`: The Kubernetes network plugin to use.
 - `--network-policy`: The Kubernetes network policy to use.
+- `--max-pods`: The maximum number of pods per node.
+  The Kubernetes API seems to struggle above 110 pods.
 - `--service-cidr`: A CIDR notation IP range from which to assign service cluster IPs.
 - `--vnet-subnet-id`: The ID of a subnet in an existing VNet into which to deploy the cluster.